Helping millions of people navigate the world of technology.

 Photo Scan

-If you have Google Drive installed on your phone, you don’t need a third-party app to scan documents, receipts, or photos, it comes with a built-in scanner feature.
-Just press the floating Add (+) button and you will find the scan option.
+If your phone has Google Drive installed, you don’t need a third-party app to scan documents, receipts, or photos; it has a built-in scanner feature.
+Just press the floating Add (+) button to find the scan option.

-While Google Photos also supports photo scans, you have to download the PhotoScan app from Google to do that.
+While Google Photos also supports photo scans, you must download the PhotoScan app from Google.

 Was this helpful?